 The number of pages in your document directly determines the size of the coil needed.
 While spiral binding is versatile, it does have its limits.
 For instance, the largest plastic coil size is typically two inches, which can comfortably bind around 390 to 440 sheets of standard paper.
 Remember that one sheet of paper printed on both sides counts as two pages.
 This means a 400-page document would be 200 sheets.
 When planning your booklets, keep this in mind.
 A higher page count requires a larger, more durable coil, which can slightly influence the final cost.

-The Binding Edge and Punching
+Planning for the Binding Edge and Punching

 The magic of spiral binding happens at the binding edge.
 This is the side of your document where a machine punches a series of small, round holes.
 After punching, a long, coiled plastic piece is spun through the holes to hold everything together.
 Because of this process, it’s crucial to leave a generous margin (at least half an inch) on the binding side of your design.
 This “safe zone” ensures that no important text or images are accidentally punched out.
 When you prepare your custom prints, double-check your margins to guarantee a clean, professional result.

-Paper Weight and Thickness
+How Paper Weight and Thickness Play a Role

 The type of paper you choose affects more than just the look and feel of your project; it also impacts the binding.
 Thicker paper, like cardstock, takes up more space than standard copy paper.
 This means the total number of sheets a coil can hold will decrease as the paper weight increases.
 Your final price can change based on these factors, since more pages or thicker paper might require a bigger coil.
 When exploring our product list, consider how your paper choice will work with your total page count to find the perfect combination for your project.

-Common Spiral Binding Challenges to Avoid
+Common Spiral Binding Mistakes (and How to Avoid Them)

 Spiral binding is a fantastic and reliable choice for many projects, but a few common hurdles can pop up during the design phase.
 Getting ahead of these potential issues will save you time and ensure your final printed piece looks polished and professional.
 By keeping a few key details in mind, you can make sure your project goes from digital file to finished product without a hitch.

-Designing Around the Binding Edge
+Forgetting to Design Around the Binding Edge

 When you’re laying out your document, it’s easy to forget that a small portion of the page will be used for the binding itself.
 The spiral coil requires a series of small holes punched along one edge of the paper.
 This means you need to leave a generous margin on the binding side of your design.
 If you have text or images that run too close to the edge, they might get cut off by the holes.